s-a/iron-node/docs/METEOR.md

 ***Draft (need help to make this work)***

 So far we are only able to debug meteor builds compiled with ```--debug``` without any database dependencies.
-This is because we cannot compile all native modules at the moment (coming soon).
-This topic is blocked https://github.com/s-a/iron-node/issues/38.

 The following is what we want to do in future.
 Note this is a Windows example, but it should be easy for you to adapt for Linux and OS X. **Feel free to contribute to submit your notes for other platforms!**